athowes/meld/README.md

 ST955: Dissertation, MSc Statistics, University of Warwick

 ## Meeting 26/06/2019
-To-do:
+After to-do:
 - [ ] Optimise sampler via acceptance ratio or ESJD on one of the components then use covariance of `mle` to find the scaling for other components. *Edit: not sure that this is a good idea, or maybe my optimisation procedure is just a bit janky*
 - [x] Facilitate above by adding acceptance ratio output to `mwg` function potentially
-- [ ] "Meld" models 1 and 2 (with consistent priors first if this makes sense, then with inconsistent priors)
+- [ ] "Meld" models 1 and 2 (with consistent priors first if this makes sense, then with inconsistent priors) *Break down this task more*

+General to-do:
+- [ ] Generalise sampler to be either systematic scan or random scan

+## Meeting 02/07/2019
+After to-do: